bettercallmilan/luminance/README.md

 1.  **Fix Ghidra Environment:** Troubleshoot the Java installation to get Ghidra running correctly.
 2.  **Analyze Executable in Ghidra:**
-    * Import `zelotes F-35C mouse.exe` and its related DLLs into a Ghidra project.
+    * Import `Zelotes F-35C Mouse.exe` and its related DLLs into a Ghidra project.
     * Run the auto-analysis.
     * Search for defined **strings** (e.g., "DPI", "OLED", "HID").
     * Search for **imports** from system libraries related to USB communication (e.g., `hid.dll`).